 So, even if an instrument sounds good individually, it may interfere with other instruments in the mix, which could result in poor clarity.
 This can happen due to a peak at a certain frequency that should be attenuated, or simply because there are too many instruments in the same frequency range.
 You must use the equalizer to attenuate or clear some frequencies in certain instruments to achieve more clarity in the mix.
 This problem is known as masking.

 In this article, we’ll explain 4 types of equalization: Shelving, graphic, semi-parametric and parametric.

-They’re different types of graphic equalizers, the most common is the octave graphic equalizer, which has 10 frequency controls.
-This is pretty consistent because the audible bandwidth runs 10 octaves that are 30 Hz, 60 Hz, 125 Hz, 250 Hz, 500 Hz, 1 KHz, 2 KHz, 4 KHz, 8 KHz, 16 KHz.
-And it is in those frequencies where we can increase or decrease the intensity of the audio signal.
+There are different types of graphic equalizers; the most common is the octave graphic equalizer, which has 10 frequency controls.
+This is pretty consistent because the audible bandwidth runs 10 octaves: 30 Hz, 60 Hz, 125 Hz, 250 Hz, 500 Hz, 1 kHz, 2 kHz, 4 kHz, 8 kHz, and 16 kHz.
+It is in those frequencies where we can increase or decrease the intensity of the audio signal.

 This equalizer can be used as a filter to eliminate or attenuate unwanted frequencies, noise or interference.
-Such problems usually happen in a certain frequency range, so a parametric equalizer is ideal for these purpose.
+Such problems usually happen in a certain frequency range, so a parametric equalizer is ideal for this purpose.

 This equalizer is similar to the parametric EQ.
 It allows you to select the frequency you want to equalize and the gain, however, unlike the Parametric EQ, you cannot change the allocated bandwidth.

 It’s up to you which type of equalizer to use.
 It’s good to learn how to use a parametric EQ because you will need to use it many times.
 Even if it can be difficult at first, you will benefit from its precision and versatility.
 So… which EQ do YOU like most?
 Leave a comment and let us know!